Codereggs/Devsu-Challenge-BP-Front-end/README.md

 # DEVSU Challenge

-This is a Challenge to DEVSU company.
+This is a front-end Challenge to DEVSU company.

 ## Technologies